April 2026

 A second raptor called from below with two clipped chirrs.

-The one in her room responded with a lower series of clicks.
+The one in her room answered with a lower series of clicks.

 Slowly, with a caution that was almost intimate, it approached the wardrobe.

 She could see only fragments through the slit now: a curve of claw, the shimmer of feather-fine structures along the arm, the black joint of the harness fastening.
 It halted inches away.
-The wardrobe doors shivered slightly under the change in air pressure as it breathed.
+The wardrobe doors trembled slightly under the change in air as it breathed.

 Below, one of the others gave a sharp command-click.